 Dispositions.
 We continue to pursue the disposition of properties that no longer meet our strategic criteria or that are not the primary retail venue within their trade area.
-During the six months ended June 30, 2010, we disposed of one regional mall, one community center, two other retail properties, a non-retail building and our interest in one international joint venture property for an aggregate gain of \$26.1 million.
+During the nine months ended September 30, 2010, we disposed of one regional mall, one community center, two other retail properties, and our interest in eight international joint venture properties for an aggregate net gain of \$307.4 million.

-On July 15, 2010, we and our partner in Simon Ivanhoe, Ivanhoe Cambridge, Inc., or Ivanhoe Cambridge, sold our collective interests in Simon Ivanhoe which owned seven shopping centers located in France and Poland to Unibail-Rodamco.
-The joint venture partners received net consideration of €422.5 million for their interests after the repayment of all joint venture debt, subject to certain post-closing adjustments.
-Our share of the gain on sale of our interests in Simon Ivanhoe is approximately \$280 million.
-A portion of the proceeds were used to repay the €167.4 million (approximately \$215 million) principal balance on the Euro tranche of our Credit Facility.
+On July 15, 2010, we and our partner in Simon Ivanhoe, Ivanhoe Cambridge, sold our collective interests in Simon Ivanhoe which owned seven shopping centers located in France and Poland to Unibail-Rodamco.
+The joint venture partners received net consideration of $\leq$ 422.5 million for their interests after the repayment of all joint venture debt, subject to certain post-closing adjustments.
+Our share of the gain on sale of our interests in Simon Ivanhoe was approximately \$281 million.
+A portion of the proceeds was used to repay the $\leq$ 167.4 million (approximately \$215 million) principal balance on the Euro-denominated tranche of our Credit Facility.